ErrWare/TaskTree/README.md

 # TaskTree
-Architecture for decision making.
+Architecture for decision making encouraging modular design and reuse via the Composite Design Pattern.
 Implemented in Java

 # Summary